 Materials and Energy

-Generate novel superconducting material candidates with predicted critical temperatures, targeting accessible operating conditions.
+Design superconducting materials with predicted critical temperatures, targeting practical operating conditions and synthesizability.

 The Challenge

-The search for high-temperature superconductors has been one of the defining challenges in materials science for decades.
-Despite enormous research investment, the discovery of new superconducting families has been sporadic and largely serendipitous — cuprates in the 1980s, iron-based superconductors in 2008, nickelate superconductors recently.
-The fundamental problem is generative: the space of possible crystal structures, compositions, and electronic configurations that could support superconductivity is vast, while the physical intuition guiding human researchers is anchored to a small number of known mechanisms.
-Entire regions of materials space that could host novel superconducting phases remain unexplored because there is no systematic method to generate plausible candidates outside established chemical families.
+High-temperature superconductor discovery has been sporadic and largely serendipitous: cuprates in the 1980s, iron-based superconductors in 2008, nickelate superconductors more recently.
+Each breakthrough opened a new chemical family, but the intervals between breakthroughs span decades.
+The core difficulty is that the space of crystal structures, compositions, and electronic configurations that could support superconductivity is vast, while the physical intuition guiding researchers is anchored to a small number of known mechanisms.
+Entire compositional regions that may host novel superconducting phases go unexamined because there is no systematic way to generate plausible candidates outside established families.

-Conventional approaches to superconductor discovery rely on chemical intuition, analogy to known superconducting families, or high-throughput DFT screening of structural databases.
-Chemical intuition produces incremental modifications — doping variations, pressure studies, isovalent substitutions — that refine known families but rarely discover new ones.
-Database screening is limited to structures already cataloged in repositories like ICSD or the Materials Project, missing the vast space of synthesizable but unreported compositions.
-Machine learning models trained on existing superconductor data suffer from severe class imbalance and cannot reliably generate candidates in compositional regions far from training data, precisely where the most impactful discoveries would occur.
+Conventional approaches rely on chemical intuition, analogy to known superconductors, or DFT screening of structural databases.
+Intuition produces incremental modifications (doping variations, pressure studies, isovalent substitutions) that refine existing families but rarely discover new ones.
+Database screening is restricted to structures already cataloged in repositories like ICSD or the Materials Project, missing synthesizable but unreported compositions.
+Machine-learning models trained on existing superconductor data suffer from severe class imbalance and do not reliably generalize to compositional regions far from the training set.

 The MatterSpace Approach

-MatterSpace Lattice generates superconductor candidates through constraint-based exploration of composition-structure space, guided by the electronic structure requirements for superconductivity.
-Specify target critical temperature ranges, maximum pressure constraints, desired crystal system preferences, and element availability requirements, and Lattice generates novel materials satisfying these constraints while maintaining structural and thermodynamic validity.
-The generation process encodes known superconductivity-relevant physics — density of states at the Fermi level, electron-phonon coupling characteristics, Fermi surface topology — as soft constraints that guide exploration toward electronically favorable regions without restricting output to known superconducting mechanisms.
+MatterSpace Lattice generates superconductor candidates through constraint-based exploration of composition-structure space, guided by electronic-structure requirements for superconductivity.
+Users specify target critical-temperature ranges, maximum pressure constraints, crystal-system preferences, and element-availability requirements.
+The generation process encodes superconductivity-relevant physics (density of states at the Fermi level, electron-phonon coupling, Fermi-surface topology) as soft constraints that steer exploration toward electronically favorable regions without restricting output to known mechanisms.

-The Quantum Materials domain pack provides Lattice with the physical priors relevant to superconductor generation: crystal field environments, band structure characteristics associated with Cooper pairing, structural motifs correlated with high critical temperatures across known families.
-Users define constraints through target specifications — minimum Tc, maximum applied pressure, element restrictions, crystal system preferences.
+The Quantum Materials domain pack supplies physical priors relevant to superconductor generation: crystal-field environments, band-structure characteristics associated with Cooper pairing, and structural motifs correlated with high critical temperatures.
+Users set constraints through target specifications (minimum Tc, maximum pressure, element restrictions, crystal-system preferences).
 The generator produces candidate crystal structures with full crystallographic data, predicted electronic properties, and estimated critical temperatures.
-Validation checks thermodynamic stability, dynamic stability via phonon constraints, and synthesizability before candidates enter the ranked output.
+Thermodynamic stability, dynamic stability via phonon constraints, and synthesizability are verified before candidates enter the ranked output.

 Specify what the output must satisfy.
 MatterSpace constructs candidates that meet all constraints simultaneously.